victor-miranda-beltran/sql-editor/README.md

 # SQL Editor Portlet

-[SQL Editor](https://github.com/victormiranda/sql-editor) is a liferay portlet designed for interacting with your portal database.
+[SQL Editor](https://github.com/victormiranda/sql-editor) is a Liferay portlet designed for interacting with your portal's database.

 You don't need to have direct access to your DB Machine, the connection is got from portal infraestructure.

 ## Compatibility.
-At this time, this portlet works with liferay 6.2 and these DBs:
+At this time, this portlet works with Liferay 6.2 and these DBs:
 - MySQL
 - Oracle (tested with 10G)
 - Postgres